barnesgroupICL/Driftfusion/README.md

 ## QuickStart Guide

+The easiest way to get started is to look at and adapt the scripts contained within the `Scripts` folder.
+Each is designed to test different device architectures and simulation protocols.

-To get started do the following:
+Alternatively to get started manually do the following:

 1. If you are new to GitHub it is highly recommended that you download GitHub desktop at: https://desktop.github.com/.
 Alternatively, you can download Driftfusion standalone as a folder but you won’t easily be able to synch to the latest version.